Receiving calls about that cruise sweepstakes you didn’t enter for?

 When applicable, the best solution to managing scam call risk is to not answer phone calls from unfamiliar callers.
 However, this can be difficult to do – especially if you’re waiting to hear back from a job offer, an update on a loved one in a nursing home, or any other important business call.

 Step 2: Ask Probing Questions to Identify the Legitimacy of the Caller

-If do answer the phone and suspect the unsolicited caller has ill intentions, ask probing questions such as who the caller is calling on behalf of.
-Make sure to do so before you identify yourself, never identify your name, home address, or any other personal data to unknown callers.
+If you do answer the phone and suspect the unsolicited caller has bad intentions, ask probing questions such as who the caller is representing.
+Make sure to do so before identifying yourself!
+You should never reveal your name, home address or any other personal data to unknown callers.

 Step Three: Never Give Any Personal Information Over the Phone